Virago (horse): 1855: four-year-old season

 Virago developed respiratory problems towards the end of her three-year-old season.
 These problems became more serious in 1855 and Virago failed to reproduce her best form.
 She won the Port Stakes at Newmarket in spring, but her performances deteriorated thereafter.
 At Ascot she was beaten in the Royal Hunt Cup and finished third to Fandango in the Ascot Gold Cup.
 She was retired after running unplaced in the Craven Stakes at Goodwood and was sold to Lord Stradbroke for £500.

 Assessment

 In May 1886 The Sporting Times carried out a poll of one hundred racing experts to create a ranking of the best British racehorses of the 19th century.
 Despite having been retired more than thirty years previously, Virago was ranked in the top ten by thirty-six of the contributors, placing her seventh among all horses and making her the highest-rated filly or mare.
 In a related poll, the electors were asked to choose the single greatest horse they had ever seen.
 In this poll, Virago finished fifth behind Gladiateur, Isonomy, West Australian, and St. Simon.

-At the end of her three-year-old season, Vitago was rated eight pounds superior to the Derby winner Andover.
+At the end of her three-year-old season, Virago was rated eight pounds superior to the Derby winner Andover.